 Earned Income Tax Credit (Tables 7, 8, 9a, 10, 11, 12, 15, and 20)—A tax credit for eligible people who work and have income less than specified amounts.
 The amount of the credit is based on income, filing status, and number of qualifying children, if any.
 For more information see Earned Income Tax Credit (EITC).

 Electronic Filing Personal Identification (PIN) Number (Table 19)—Can be used in lieu of the prior-year adjusted gross income to verify a taxpayer's identify for electronic filing.
 For more information see Electronic Filing Personal Identification (PIN) Number.

 Employee retirement plan determination letters (Table 23)—Provides information about applications for determination of tax-exempt status for employee retirement plans.

 Enforcement appropriation (Table 28)—Funds activities to determine and collect owed taxes, to provide legal and litigation support, to conduct criminal investigations, to enforce criminal statutes related to violations of internal revenue laws, and to purchase and hire passenger motor vehicles.

 Examination (Tables 9a, 9b, 10, 11, 12, and 20)—An IRS examination (audit) is a review of an organization's or individual's accounts and financial information to ensure information is being reported correctly, according to the tax laws, to verify the amount of tax reported is accurate.
-For more information see Examination (audit) FAQs.
+For more information see Publication 3498, The Examination Process (PDF).

 Examination case in Appeals (Table 21)—Involves issues in dispute by the taxpayer relating to income tax, employment tax, excise tax, estate tax, gift tax, or tax-exempt status.
 For more information see Appeals.